Geppetto (film): Musical numbers

-The soundtrack for Geppetto is available from Walt Disney Records, and it features songs from the film composed by Stephen Schwartz, as well as the single, "Since I Gave My Heart Away" performed by Sonya Isaacs (as heard in the end credits of the movie).
+The soundtrack for Geppetto is available from Walt Disney Records, and it features songs from the film composed by Stephen Schwartz, as well as the single "Since I Gave My Heart Away", performed by Sonya Isaacs.

 Jerry Mitchell was the film's choreographer.

 Home media

 Walt Disney Home Video released the film on VHS on May 30, 2000.
 It was later released to DVD on September 26 of that year, and subsequently reissued on January 13, 2009.

 Stage

 In 2006, Geppetto was adapted into a stage musical and renamed Disney's My Son Pinocchio: Geppetto's Musical Tale.